-This is the third entry in our blog series entitled, "Expect More from your DMS."
+This is the third entry in our blog series entitled, "Demand More from your DMS."
 Each post discusses the gap between available DMS technologies and the solutions currently being utilized by most dealerships.
 In this post, John Griffin, Vice President of Performance Management at vAuto, shares his thoughts on the importance of having the right team in place to get the most out of technology.

 In the previous two posts within this blog series, Dealertrack DMS Vice President and General Manager Sharon Kitzman, and Dealertrack DMS Director of Strategy and Business Operations Kai Nielsen, discussed how technology has transformed the way dealerships do business.
 Specifically, the use of open integration and cloud computing technologies in modern DMS platforms has given dealerships a competitive advantage in today's marketplace.
 Technology alone, however, is not enough.
 Rather, it is the combination of technology with the right team of people that drives success.